ndgeniebla/phaser-mkdocs/docs/02-configuring-creating-game-instance.md

-# Creating and Configuring Our Game Instance
+# Pong: Creating and Configuring Our Game Instance

 ## Prerequisites
 1. Have the *Live Server* extension installed on VSCode.
 2. Cloned the Git Repository containing the project starter files.

 ## Overview
-In this section, we will cover how to configure a basic Phaser game instance, learn how to create and launch a Phaser game instance, and declaring the functions for a new scene for further development.
+In this section of creating Pong, we will cover how to configure a basic Phaser game instance, learn how to create and launch a Phaser game instance, and declaring the functions for a new scene for further development.

 ## Configuring the Game Instance
+Before creating a Phaser game instance, we have to configure it first.
+All the options for the configuration can be found inside [Phaser's Official Documentation](https://docs.phaser.io/api-documentation/typedef/types-core#gameconfig), though we will only use a handful of these options in this simple Pong project.

-1. Navigate to the **src** folder and open the empty game.js file.
+1. With VSCode open, navigate to the **src** folder and open the empty game.js file.
 2. At the start of the file, create an empty `config` object:
 ```JS title="game.js" linenums="1"
 const config = {